Paradise Pool in Linden (Waterfall and Swimming Hole)

 Time: 2 hours

-Grade: Easy / moderate (steep sections, some rock scrambling)
+Grade: Easy / moderate (steep sections, uneven path)

 Dogs: Not allowed

-Linden is a small town in the Lower Blue Mountains that isn’t a primary destination for hiking or sightseeing.
-However, Paradise Pool is a fantastic spot, and the walking trail to this waterhole and waterfall is quite enjoyable.
+Linden, a small town in the Lower Blue Mountains, isn’t typically a primary destination for hiking or sightseeing.
+However, Paradise Pool stands out as a fantastic spot, and the walking trail leading to this waterhole and waterfall offers an enjoyable experience.

-While there are multiple ways to reach this pool, the shortest and easiest way to get there is via the trail that starts from Railway Parade close to Linden train station.
-From the Great Western Highway, take the Tollgate Drive exit, and then turn into Railway Parade.
+Although there are multiple ways to reach the pool, the shortest and easiest route begins at Railway Parade, near Linden train station.
+To get there from the Great Western Highway, take the Tollgate Drive exit and turn onto Railway Parade.

-After a couple of hundred metres, you will arrive at a designated car park, which was built in 2021 (see map location).
+After a few hundred metres, you’ll arrive at a well-sized, designated car park, constructed in 2021 (see location on map).

 Car park for the Paradise Pool walking track